Heleidan/HeleUA-s-Python-GUI-Calculator/README.md

 # GUI-Calculator-in-Python3
-An actual calculator build from scratch using python and tkinter, more additions can be implemented
+HeleUA its an actual calculator build from scratch using python and tkinter, more additions can be implemented